How To Remove Ripoff Reports on Google

 First, file a lawsuit against the original author of the report for defamation, business disparagement, false light, or any other claim that is legally appropriate.
 The big point here is that you have to prove your case in a court of law — you have the burden to prove the report made about you is false.

-Be honest with yourself here (otherwise, you’re just wasting time and money).
-If the report about you is true (or if you can’t prove your case), you do not have a valid claim for defamation, and this option will not work for you.
-Again, the key here is being able to prove your case in a court of law.
+Be honest with yourself here; otherwise, you’re just wasting time and money.
+If the report about you is accurate (or if you can’t prove your case), you do not have a valid claim for defamation, and this option will not work for you.
+Again, the key is to be able to prove your case in a court of law.
 If you can’t do that, game over.
 You’re stuck with one of the other options above.

 Also, you should only sue the author of the report—do not sue Google.
 Your lawsuit will cost a fortune (Google has plenty of good lawyers), fail very quickly, and you will only serve to anger the one company that can help you the most.